Civil-Service-Human-Resources/lpg-ansible-mvp/README.md

  * ansible : ` brew install ansible`
  * create private key mvp_test and mvp_prod in ~/.ssh/ : ` need lastpass or something similar to share secrets`
  * create vault.yml, add the vault password : ` need lastpass or something similar to share secrets`
- * copy contents of ssh_test.conf and ssh_prod.conf to your ~/.ssh/config

 ## Commands